google/xpk/README.md

 * v5e
 * v5p

-and the follwoing GPU types:
+and the following GPU types:
 * a100
 * h100